 Do residents have to separate the newspapers, paperboard, corrugated cardboard, cans, bottles and jugs?

-Newspapers and paperboard (cereal boxes) are to be bound or placed in paper bags; otherwise everything, with the exception of cardboard, is placed together in the recycling bin provided.
+Newspapers and paperboard (cereal boxes) are to be bound or placed in paper bags; otherwise everything is placed together in the recycling bin provided.
 Cardboard should be placed next to the recycling bin.
 Recycling collectors will sort the recyclables into the truck from the containers at the curb.

 What if all the recyclables will not fit in the recycling bin?